Last updated: May 6, 2026

 Emergency help now

-- If benefits stopped or a renewal deadline is close, call the HCA Consolidated Customer Service Center at 1-800-283-4465 now and ask whether your case is waiting on an interview, proof, or worker review.
+- If benefits stopped or a renewal deadline is close, call HCA at 1-800-283-4465 and ask whether your case is waiting on an interview, proof, or worker review.

-- If you have a utility disconnect notice or are almost out of propane, wood, or another bulk fuel, use New Mexico’s LIHEAP crisis path right away and gather the shutoff or fuel proof before you call or go in.
+- If you have a utility disconnect notice or are almost out of propane, wood, or another bulk fuel, use New Mexico’s LIHEAP crisis help right away.
+Gather the shutoff notice or fuel proof before you call or go in.

 Quick help